 At the doorstop at lunchtime, the Opposition was claiming that inspectors can’t check Myki cards.
 That may have been the case until recently, but I know for a fact at least some of them are now carrying portable readers, because I encountered two of them (on two separate trains) on Saturday.
-They successfully checked my Myki and Jeremy’s.
+They successfully checked my Myki and my son Jeremy’s.
 I asked one of them to try it from within my wallet (it works on the scanners if you’re careful) and it worked.
 So fare evaders shouldn’t count on free rides just because they’re carrying a Myki.

 The biggest remaining flaw